Why should you start a buckwheat diet plan?

 According to some of the usual variations of the diet, you can also consume kefir, and drink green tea.
 The idea is that the diet will help your body to flush out toxins.

 However, those toxins need to be dumped in the toilet, instead of just being reabsorbed.
 That’s one of the reasons to be eating other foods with the buckwheat.
+Another way to get rid of stored toxins is with an infrared sauna.

 Buckwheat is thought to help improve circulation, and therefore the diet can help to improve your complexion, skin and hair, and organ function.